Writing for the Debrief

 - Articles close with an acknowledgements section.

-There are many types of Debrief article.
+There are different types of Debrief article.
 So far, they have included:

 - Feature pieces exploring specific topics.
 For example, Anna Maria on disabled people providing care.

 - Exploration of lived experience.
-For example, my time in hospital.
+For example, forgotten by Rachel Litchman.

-- Reflections on the disability sector.
-For example, on practicing what we preach.
+- Reporting on international cooperation and the disability sector.
+For example, what went wrong or stop work.

 - Curated news.
-For example, call me in the morning.
+For example, discuss, curse and flirt.

 - Interviews.
 For example, song to freedom.